counterpoint-studio/genmusic-workshop/1-1-intro/README.md

 In `index.html` you will find an `<audio>` element and two `<button>` elements.
 In `main.js` you have an empty JavaScript file for your code.

-1. Make it so that the `<audio>` starts playing when you click the Play button
+1. Make it so that the `<audio>` starts playing when you click the "audio" button 🔈
-2. Make it so that the playback starts from the beginning when you click the Rewind button
+2. Make it so that the playback starts from the beginning when you click the "rewind" button ⏪

 ## Relevant Resources